Chinese martial arts: Forms in traditional Chinese martial arts

 By the early Song period, sets were not so much "individual isolated technique strung together" but rather were composed of techniques and counter technique groupings.
-It is quite clear that "sets" and "fighting (two-person) sets" have been instrumental in traditional Chinese martial arts for many hundreds of years—even before the Song Dynasty.
-There are images of two-person weapon training in Chinese stone painting going back at least to the Eastern Han Dynasty.
+It is quite clear that "sets" and "fighting (two-person) sets" have been instrumental in traditional Chinese martial arts for many hundreds of years—even before the Song dynasty.
+There are images of two-person weapon training in Chinese stone painting going back at least to the Eastern Han dynasty.

 According to what has been passed on by the older generations, the approximate ratio of contact sets to single sets was approximately 1:3.
 In other words, about 30% of the 'sets' practiced at Shaolin were contact sets, dui lian, and two-person drill training.
-This ratio is, in part, evidenced by the Qing Dynasty mural at Shaolin.
+This ratio is, in part, evidenced by the Qing dynasty mural at Shaolin.

 For most of its history, Shaolin martial arts was mostly weapon-focused: staves were used to defend the monastery, not bare hands.
-Even the more recent military exploits of Shaolin during the Ming and Qing Dynasties involved weapons.
+Even the more recent military exploits of Shaolin during the Ming and Qing dynasties involved weapons.
 According to some traditions, monks first studied basics for one year and were then taught staff fighting so that they could protect the monastery.
-Although wrestling has been as sport in China for centuries, weapons have been an essential part of Chinese wushu since ancient times.
+Although wrestling has been a sport in China for centuries, weapons have been an essential part of Chinese wushu since ancient times.
 If one wants to talk about recent or 'modern' developments in Chinese martial arts (including Shaolin for that matter), it is the over-emphasis on bare hand fighting.
-During the Northern Song Dynasty (976- 997 A.D) when platform fighting is known as Da Laitai (Title Fights Challenge on Platform) first appeared, these fights were with only swords and staves.
+During the Northern Song dynasty (976–997 A.D.) when platform fighting is known as Da Laitai (Title Fights Challenge on Platform) first appeared, these fights were with only swords and staves.
 Although later, when bare hand fights appeared as well, it was the weapons events that became the most famous.
 These open-ring competitions had regulations and were organized by government organizations; the public also organized some.
 The government competitions, held in the capital and prefectures, resulted in appointments for winners, to military posts.